mcdermottsolutions/billtracker-flask/README.md

+# getting this billtracker-flask repo up & running

-1) on mac/non-ubuntu-linux: `sudo pip install virtualenv`
+1) install docker

-   on ubuntu: `sudo apt-get install python-virtualenv`

-2) `cd billtracker-flask`
+2) run docker

-3) `./bt.sh`
+3) cd billtracker-flask

-7) go to localhost:5000, you should see "Hello World"

-8) when you're done, do `deactivate` to leave the python virtualenv
+4) run `make`
+5) in your browser, go to localhost:5000

+That should be it, but let me know if it gives you any problems!
+I can walk you through any pain points.